This post may contain affiliate or sponsored links. Please read our disclosure policy.

 They came back with a HUGE tree.
 It’s amazing how they seem to look so much bigger in our house than out in the woods.

-After getting it all set up, my dad asked me to look up a recipe for tree water.
+After following some of these Christmas tree tips to get it all set up, my dad asked me to mix up some Christmas tree water.

+What?
 I didn’t even know there was such a thing.
-Apparently, if you add certain ingredients to the water that you give your Christmas tree, it will last longer and keep its fresh scent.
+Many sources say, if you add certain ingredients to the water that you give your Christmas tree, it will last longer and keep its fresh scent.